 Take your shopping to the next level with the massive variety of stores and boutiques at the Country Club Plaza.
 Its beauty can’t be surpassed and truly helps Kansas City earn its title as the “city of fountains.”
-There’s also different restaurant options to fulfill any pallet.
+There are also different restaurant options to fulfill any pallet.

 Even though football season is coming to a close, you can still prepare for the upcoming baseball season.
 It’s no secret that Kauffman Stadium hosts some of the most dedicated baseball fans.
-Swing by for a Royal’s game and have a full-blown Kansas City sport’s experience.
+Swing by for a Kansas City Royal’s game and have a full-blown Kansas City sports experience.